 Participants will be updated throughout the spring of any changes or additions to these safety measures.

 The musical traditions of Scotland and Ireland, possessing separate, distinctive personalities, nonetheless share a common heritage.
 Many of western North Carolina’s early white settlers were either Highlanders or ‘Ulster Scots’ – the Scots-Irish.
 Our Celtic Week acknowledges that varied heritage with a program that features some of the best from those traditions.

-In addition, this year, folk legend Janis Ian will be offering her “Master Class in Artistry” during all five weeks of SGOnline.
+In addition, this year, folk legend Janis Ian will offer her “Master Class in Artistry” during all five of our weeks.